 And if Hillary becomes president, Pelosi, Mrs. Bill Clinton becomes president and Pelosi's chopped liver.

-Uh I'm just I say anyway, the the notion that there would be blanket automatic support based on gender has always been uh ridiculous uh to me.
+So anyway, the notion that there would be blanket automatic support based on gender has always been ridiculous to me.

-I think if you look at Mrs. Bill Clinton, she sees that she's losing uh black support to uh Barack Obama big time.
+I think if you look at Mrs. Bill Clinton, she sees that she's losing black support to Barack Obama big time.

-He's jealous because Obama's getting all this attention, and as Sharpton's out there telling his buddies Obama's not down for the struggle.
+And as Sharpton's out there telling his buddies, Obama's not down for the struggle.

 Obama doesn't know anything about the community.